Review and road test of the Kia e-Niro

 The design of the centre console represents the biggest change for the e-Niro, with the all-electric powertrain not requiring a traditional gear lever and gear linkage.
 The physical transmission has therefore been replaced with a new 'shift-by-wire' rotator dial drive selector.
 The drive selector dial sits on its own highly-ergonomic panel which extends out from the base of the central armrest.
 In addition to the rotator dial, this new panel also houses buttons for the electronic parking brake, heated seats, heated steering wheel, drive mode selector, parking sensors, and the Niro's braking 'Auto Hold' function.
 The new panel requires no bulky transmission tunnel, enabling Kia's designers to create a larger storage area at the base of the centre console.

 The dashboard features bright blue trim around the air vents, echoing the trim highlights found on the outside of the car.
+Plus there's the company's latest 10.25-inch centre-dash infotainment screen with its UVO Connect Services media features.
 As for practicality, the rear seats handily fold down in a 60/40 fashion, with a luggage area load cover designed to hide items from prying eyes.
 There's a 451-litre boot that's bigger than most electric cars can offer.

 Market and Model